| "A Remarkable

 this was not the best venue to attempt a sale and I

+would visit him at his home.
 I had already summed up the nature of the man

 and arrived at the following conclusions; he was